pshirole/pranavshirole.github.io/_posts/2020-03-01-Clustering-Toronto-Neighborhoods.md

+---
+layout: post
-# Segmenting and Clustering Neighborhoods in Toronto
+title: Segmenting and Clustering Neighborhoods in Toronto
+tags: [segmentation, clustering, k-means, random data generation]
+---

 In this blog post, we will explore neighborhoods in Toronto, Canada.

 First, we will build the code to scrape an HTML table from this Wikipedia page (https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M) that lists postal codes in Canada.